dohyeonkim214/Lang_Card/README.md

 4. Code the Views => August 1st~3rd
 5. Test with RestfulAPI => August 3rd/4rd
 6. Launching => August 8

+# Mami's thought (7/30 added)
+I said there's lots of differences on WhatsApp, but actually it may not such big differences...
+Let's decide the best way.

+### Before think about DB structure...
+- About Flashcard
+In our App (language flashcard), Flashcard is a "English <=> English/Other Language" pair.
+It can be stored as a "Question <=> Answer" pair depends on how User use it.
+But it's better to think it simply.

+- Sentence and Word
+Although we create a flashcards based on Communication class's game, we are requred to implement additional logic if we distinguish between "Sentence" and "Word".
+So User can add both sentence and word but DB don't consider to store them into different table.

+- About Languages
+It's better to decide which language User can create.
+Otherwise there will be lots of same language data in DB (like "Korean", "KOREAN", "korean", "Korean Language").
+This will hard to display Decks separated by languages.

+## DB Design
+I'm writing now...

 # Database Design Specification